 Believe it or not, quite a lot of people lose track of old policies.
 In fact, one provider has just spent £2 million tracking down over 36,000 customers* they (or rather, their legacy businesses) had lost track of.
 And those policies were worth a total of around £14.5million.

 The problem is, over the past decade or two, there has been a lot of consolidation in the pension industry - in financial services as a whole, in fact.
 Indeed, some plans have been through the hands of a whole series of different providers, as small provider is swallowed up by medium provider, which is then swallowed up by a larger one and a larger one...

 And in the meantime, many thousands of us have moved house.

 Stephen's pension was with a provider that no longer existed

 He'd moved house.
-And he'd forgotten to tell the old provider what was going on.
+And job.
+And forgotten to tell anyone what was going on.

-So none his statements, updates and newsletters ever arrived.
+None his statements, updates or newsletters ever arrived.

 Question was, where was it now?